Roy Scheider: Acting career

-Stardom

-Scheider's first starring role came in The Seven-Ups (1973), a quasifollow-up to The French Connection, in which Scheider's character is once again based on Grosso.
+In 1973, Scheider's first starring role came in The Seven-Ups, a quasi follow-up to The French Connection, in which Scheider's character is once again based on Grosso.
 He was second-billed in Sheila Levine Is Dead and Living in New York (1975).
 Scheider portrayed Chief Martin Brody in the Hollywood blockbuster Jaws (1975), which also starred Robert Shaw and Richard Dreyfuss.
 Scheider's ad-libbed line, "You're gonna need a bigger boat," was voted 35th on the American Film Institute's list of best movie quotes.
 He appeared as secret agent Doc Levy in Marathon Man (1976), with Dustin Hoffman and Laurence Olivier.

-Scheider reunited with French Connection director William Friedkin in Sorcerer (1977), a remake of the 1953 French film Le Salaire de la peur (The Wages of Fear).
-(Although it didn't do well at the box office, it has acquired a large cult following.)
+Scheider was initially set to appear in the lead role in Michael Cimino's never-filmed romantic thriller Perfect Strangers, but the film was canceled due to "political machinations" at Paramount.
+Scheider was later offered the role portrayed by Robert De Niro in Cimino's The Deer Hunter (1978), which was the second film of a three-picture deal with Universal Studios.
+He reunited with French Connection director William Friedkin in Sorcerer (1977), the second adaptation of the 1950 French novel The Wages of Fear.
+Although the film didn't do well at the box office, it has since acquired a large cult following.

-He was originally cast in The Deer Hunter, the second movie of a three-movie deal with Universal Studios.
-Despite being under contract, though, Scheider dropped out two weeks before the start of filming.
-Universal offered him the option of reprising his role as Martin Brody for a Jaws sequel, and would consider his contractual obligations fulfilled if he accepted.
-Scheider accepted, and Jaws 2 was released in 1978.
+Still under contract after dropping out two weeks before The Deer Hunter started filming, Universal offered him the option of reprising his role as Martin Brody for a Jaws sequel, and would consider his contractual obligations fulfilled if he accepted.
+Roy "The Shark Slayer" Scheider accepted and Jaws 2 was released in 1978.
 It was a huge hit.
 Scheider starred in Last Embrace (1979), a thriller directed by Jonathan Demme.

-In 1979, he received his second Academy Award nomination, this time as Best Actor in All That Jazz, in which he played a fictionalized version of the film's director and co-writer Bob Fosse.
-Some of the film's production was portrayed in the FX miniseries Fosse/Verdon, in which Scheider was played by Lin-Manuel Miranda.
+He received his second Academy Award nomination, this time as Best Actor in All That Jazz (1979), in which he played a fictionalized version of the film's director and co-writer Bob Fosse.
+Some of the film's production was portrayed in the FX miniseries Fosse/Verdon, in which Scheider was played by Lin Manuel-Miranda.

 He made a thriller with Meryl Streep for Robert Benton, Still of the Night (1982), which was a box-office disappointment.
 The following year, however, his box office performance improved with Blue Thunder (1983), a John Badham film about a prototype attack helicopter that provided security over the city of Los Angeles during the 1984 Summer Olympic Games.
 He made two TV movies, Jacobo Timerman: Prisoner Without a Name, Cell Without a Number (1983) and Tiger Town (1984).
 This was followed by a role as Dr. Heywood Floyd in Peter Hyams' 2010, a 1984 sequel to Stanley Kubrick's 1968 science-fiction classic 2001: A Space Odyssey, in which William Sylvester originated the role of Floyd.
 He provided narration for Mishima: A Life in Four Chapters (1985).

-Scheider was in The Men's Club (1986), 52 Pick-Up (1986) for John Frankenheimer, Cohen and Tate (1988), Listen to Me (1989), Night Game (1989), The Fourth War (1990) again for Frankenheimer, Somebody Has to Shoot the Picture (1990), and The Russia House (1990).